 Difficulty detecting different colors can cause a few issues that most of us take for granted.
 For example, warning lights, including traffic lights, difficulty detecting the color of food.
 This can be problematic when trying to determine if food is ripe or properly cooked.
 It can also cause problems in education and learning in general.
 Color code systems are also often used in the work place, which will be an obvious disadvantage to anyone who has a color deficiency.
 Certain jobs will be unsuitable to those with a color deficiency.

 Color blindness is due to a problem with the light sensitive cells in the retina.
 The cells ability to detect and adjust to wavelengths, including variations of those wavelengths is reduced.

-Our retinas are made up out of two different types of photoreceptors, these are cones and rods.
+Our retinas are made up of two different types of photoreceptors.
+These are cones and rods.
 It’s the cones that are able to detect wavelengths (colors).
-Those that have a problem with color blindness or color deficiency is down to an absence or deficiency of the cone photoreceptors.
+Those that have a problem with color blindness, or color deficiency are down to an absence or deficiency of the cone photoreceptors.

-Studies suggest that the causes of color deficiency is linked to the X chromosome, and women have two copies of the X chromosome.
+Studies suggest that the cause of color deficiency is linked to the X chromosome, and women have two copies of the X chromosome.
 This is why color blindness is much less common in women.
 Women can carry the genetic fault while not suffering with any color vision problems.
-However it will be passed down, likely affecting future males in the family.
+However, it will be passed down, likely affecting future males in the family.